superlinked/VectorHub/docs/articles/improve-raptor-with-rag.md

 Now that you’re familiar with the key terms (and if not, no worries—you’ll catch on as we go!), let’s dive into how everything actually works under the hood of RAPTOR.

-- **Starting Documents as Leaves**: The leaves of the tree represent a set of initial documents, which are our text chunks.
+- **Starting Documents (Leaves)**: RAPTOR first splits raw documents into chunks.
-- **Embedding and Clustering**: The leaves are embedded and clustered.
-The authors utilize the UMAP dimensionality reduction algorithm to minimize the embedding size of these chunks.
-For clustering, Gaussian Mixture Models (GMM) are employed to ensure effective grouping, addressing the challenges posed by high-dimensional vector embeddings.
+- **Embedding and Clustering**: Next, we embed these chunks ([RAPTOR authors](https://arxiv.org/pdf/2401.18059) use the UMAP dimensionality reduction algorithm to minimize chunk embedding size).
+Then, based on their vector embeddings, we cluster our text chunks (using Gaussian Mixture Models (GMM) to ensure effective grouping of high-dimensional vector embeddings).
-- **Summarizing Clusters**: Once clustered, these groups of similar chunks are summarised into higher-level abstractions nodes.
-Each cluster acts like a basket for similar documents, and the individual summaries encapsulate the essence of all nodes within that cluster.
-This process builds from the bottom up, where nodes are clustered together to create summaries that are then passed up the hierarchy.
+- **Summarizing Clusters**: Next, we summarize the clusters of similar chunks into a node of higher-level abstractions.
-- **Recursive Process**: This entire procedure is recursive, resulting in a tree structure that transitions from raw documents (the leaves) to more abstract summaries, with each summary derived from the clusters of various nodes.
+- **Recursive Iteration**: We treat these nodes in turn as chunks, clustering them, summarizing these clusters.. iteratively, building a tree-like structure that encapsulates the relationships and hierarchical structures inherent in the raw documents we started from.

 ![image.png](../assets/use_cases/improve-raptor-with-rag/raptor-2.png)

-### Building the RAPTOR
+### Building the RAPTOR tree

 Now that we’ve unpacked how it all works (and you’re still with me hopefully, right?), let’s shift gears and talk about how we actually build the RAPTOR tree.